How to Submit Your Squarespace Sitemap to Google Search Console

 By addressing these specific scenarios, you can overcome obstacles and ensure the seamless accessibility of your Squarespace sitemap.

-Q: Do I need to update the sitemap manually?
+4. Do I have to manually build the sitemap in Squarespace?

-Q: How long does it take for Google to index my pages?
+5. How long does it take for Google to index the sitemap?